Mário de Andrade: Early life

-Andrade was born in São Paulo and lived there virtually all of his life.
+Andrade was born in São Paulo, Brazil, and lived there virtually all of his life.
 As a child, he was a piano prodigy, and he later studied at the Music and Drama Conservatory of São Paulo.
 His formal education was solely in music, but at the same time, as Albert T. Luper records, he pursued persistent and solitary studies in history, art, and particularly poetry.
 Andrade had a solid command of French, and read Rimbaud and the major Symbolists.
 Although he wrote poetry throughout his musical education, he did not think to do so professionally until the career as a professional pianist to which he aspired was no longer an option.

 In 1913, his 14-year-old brother Renato died suddenly during a football game; Andrade left the Conservatory to stay at Araraquara, where his family had a farm.
 When he returned, his piano playing was afflicted intermittently by trembling of his hands.
 Although he ultimately did receive a degree in piano, he gave no concerts and began studying singing and music theory with an eye toward becoming a professor of music.
 At the same time, he began writing more seriously.
 In 1917, the year of his graduation, he published his first book of poems, Há uma Gota de Sangue em Cada Poema (There is a drop of blood in each poem), under the pseudonym Mário Sobral.
 The book contains hints of Andrade's growing sense of a distinctive Brazilian identity, but it does so within the context of a poetry that (like most Brazilian poetry of the period) is strongly indebted to earlier European—particularly French—literature.

 His first book does not seem to have had an enormous impact, and Andrade broadened the scope of his writing.
 He left São Paulo for the countryside, and began an activity that would continue for the rest of his life: the meticulous documentation of the history, people, culture, and particularly music of the Brazilian interior, both in the state of São Paulo and in the wilder areas to the northeast.
 He published essays in São Paulo magazines, accompanied occasionally by his own photographs, but primarily he accumulated massive amounts of information about Brazilian life and folklore.
 Between these trips, Andrade taught piano at the Conservatory, and became one of its professors in 1921.